Docs

 sink.columns=id, txt_role_name, cod_v_usuario_creacion, fec_dt_creacion, cod_v_usuario_modificacion, fec_dt_modificacion

-5.Replicate a collection from a remote MongoDB Atlas instance to a local Postgres database using the Postgres jsonb
+5.Replicate a collection from a remote MongoDB Atlas instance to a local Postgres database using the Postgres jsonb data type and projection some fields from the source collection.

-options to match the source collection fields to the sink table columns.
+It’s mandatory to specify the source.columns projection and sink.columns options to match the source collection fields to the sink table columns.

 ######################## ReplicaDB General Options ########################